 A Trail of one thousand and one color.

-Jeep assisted four, five or six day hike in breathtaking nature on and beside the Laugavegur hiking trail in the southern interior of Iceland, from Landmannalaugar hot Springs to Þórsmörk glacier valley.
+Jeep assisted 5-day hike (or 6 days with the pass of Fimmvörðuháls) in breathtaking nature on and beside the Laugavegur hiking trail in the southern interior of Iceland, from Landmannalaugar hot Springs to Þórsmörk glacier valley.

 The Laugavegur hiking trail (55 km / 34 mi.) is the most popular hiking route connecting the nature reserves Landmannalaugar and Þórsmörk.
 On this trek we hike through the wild Icelandic South Highland, one of the last untouched wilderness areas in Europe.
 The route is typically completed over 2–4 days with potential stops at the mountain huts Hrafntinnusker, Álftavatn and Emstrur.
 There also is an ultra marathon, which is held on the route each July.